A Discussion with Bedreldin Shutta, Asia Director, Islamic Relief Worldwide (IRW)

 It has been an exciting time to be involved with Islamic Relief Worldwide.
 I believe that the organization has an opportunity to fill gaps in the development community.
 I had never seen a purely Islamic organization working in an organized manner.
 Islamic Relief Worldwide has great understanding about the codes of proper conduct, and it became clear to me that it was the best place for me to work.
 It was really the right fit.
 My work includes managing relief and development operations in Pakistan, Indonesia, Bangladesh, Afghanistan, Sri Lanka, China, and India.
 In each country, we have a country director and a staff of varying sizes.
 We have a staff and volunteers of roughly 4,000 people worldwide, and we manage a budget of about 50 million British pounds per annum in the Asia Region.
 Within Islamic Relief Worldwide, there are different projects that mainly concentrate on emergency response, rehabilitation, and disaster relief.
 One of the main areas we are concentrating on is a five-year program in Pakistan concerned with restoring peace and building capacity based on traditional, tribal mechanisms to handle conflict.

 Some of our work addresses the problems in Swat Valley and the devastation created by the July 2010 floods in Pakistan.
 We have around 500 communities that we serve and each community is supported in a specific area, for example, sustainable livelihoods.
-Islamic relief Worldwide plays a different role in South Sudan, which we started about 3-5 years ago, working towards developing a comprehensive peace agreement.
+Islamic relief Worldwide plays a different role in South Sudan, which we started about 3 to 5 years ago, working towards developing a comprehensive peace agreement.
 Partly as a result of our work, my interest has focused more and more on the unique qualities of the Islamic religion and what it brings into the development field.
 I moved from my normal development framework to this theme of faith-based intervention and its effects on the community.

 What gaps in understanding did you notice in the development work you witnessed?